Industry update

 The judges have not adopted it yet

-This is a filed settlement, not a final rule.
+This is a proposed settlement, not a final rule.
+The judges can adopt it, or decline to adopt it for non-settling participants if an objection shows it is not a reasonable basis for statutory rates or terms.
 It is also not the whole Phonorecords V story.
 Streaming mechanical rates and other configurations can still move separately.
-The practical move is to keep your publishing metadata clean and follow the docket before treating any 2028 through 2032 rate as final.

 Sources